 Meaning of VHIS Policy

 An insurance policy includes one or more covers, which usually refer to one or more insurance plans.
-An insurance plan becomes a “Certified Plan” when it fulfills the VHIS requirements and is certified by the Food and Health Bureau.
+An insurance plan becomes a “Certified Plan” when it fulfills the VHIS requirements and is certified by the Health Bureau.

 An insurance policy becomes a “VHIS Policy” when it is in whole or in part issued under a Certified Plan.